Lil' Kim: Personal life

 In 2004, Jones dated record producer Scott Storch, whom she met when he offered her a ride to her hotel.
 The couple split after two months.
 In 2013, Storch revealed that he would have married Jones if the relationship had worked out.
 In 2007, Jones and Ray J briefly dated.

 On March 17, 2005, Lil' Kim was convicted of three counts of conspiracy and one count of perjury for lying to a federal grand jury about her and her friends' involvement in a 2001 shooting outside the Hot 97 studios in Manhattan.
-During the trial of her co-manager, Damion "D-Roc" Butler, and her bodyguard, Suif "Gutta" Jackson, a former member of the hip hop group Junior M.A.F.I.A., she testified before a grand jury that she did not know they were at the scene.
+During the trial of her co-manager, Damion "D-Roc" Butler, and her bodyguard, Suif "Gutta" Jackson, a former member of the hip-hop group Junior M.A.F.I.A., she testified before a grand jury that she did not know they were at the scene.
 However, video footage from a security camera placed all three at the scene, exiting the building.

 Butler and Jackson pleaded guilty to gun charges.
 Jackson was sentenced to twelve years in federal prison as part of plea bargain in which he admitted to firing at least twenty rounds during the incident.
 The length of the sentence was said to have been influenced by his previous gun-related convictions.

 In July 2005, Lil' Kim was sentenced to one year in prison, thirty days' home detention upon release from custody, and three years of probation.
 She served the entirety of her sentence at the Federal Detention Center, Philadelphia in Center City, Philadelphia.
 She was released on July 3, 2006, after serving approximately 12 months.
 Her Federal Bureau of Prisons (BOP) supervision ended on August 2, 2006.

 On June 9, 2014, Jones gave birth to a daughter named Royal Reign.
 Royal has started modeling, walking the catwalk in the New York Fashion Week Show in 2023 as part of the 13th Annual Rookie USA Fashion Show.

 Lil' Kim was in a relationship with Royal's father, Jeremy Neil, who goes by the rap name Mr. Papers from 2012 to 2014, and then again from 2020 through at least part of 2021.
 He has called her his "wife" before although they have never been legally married.
 Their initial breakup was somewhat contentious, with Lil' Kim claiming that he was a domestic abuser and Mr. Papers alternatively dissing her and performing somber freestyle raps lamenting the circumstances and lack of access to Royal.
 They have not mentioned being a couple on social media since 2021 and Mr. Papers was referred to as Lil' Kim's ex again in news reports that were released in 2022, but they never formally broke up with each other publicly.

-According to an interview released in April 2024, Lil' Kim is currently dating Tayy Brown, a rapper who is signed to her record label.
+According to an interview released in April 2024, Lil' Kim was dating Tayy Brown, a rapper who is signed to her record label.
+They had a very public break up and are no longer seeing or working with each other.